jblattgerste/TrainAR/Documentation/manual/TrainARObjects.md

 **Interactable:** Whether or not it is possible to trigger interactions on this object.

-**Combineable:** Whether or not it is possible to combine other TrainAR objects with it.
+**Combinable:** Whether or not it is possible to combine other TrainAR objects with it.

 If you have selected a TrainAR Object in the Authoring Tool, you can alter the state TrainAR objects start the training with by clicking on them in the **Object State Toolbar**.

+> [!TIP]
-Note: You can also change TrainAR object states during the training through the [Object Helper Node](https://jblattgerste.github.io/TrainAR/manual/ObjectHelperNode.html) in the TrainAR Stateflow.
+> You can also change TrainAR object states during the training through the [Object Helper Node](https://jblattgerste.github.io/TrainAR/manual/ObjectHelperNode.html) in the TrainAR Stateflow.

 ![](../resources/ToggleStates.gif)